MicrosoftDocs/linux/docs/packages.md

 # Linux Software Repository for Microsoft Products

-Microsoft builds and supports a variety of software products for Linux systems and makes them available via Linux packaging clients (apt, dnf, yum, etc) hosted on the PMC (https://packages.microsoft.com) service.
+Microsoft builds and supports a variety of software products for Linux systems and makes them available via Linux packaging clients (apt, dnf, yum, etc) hosted on the Linux software repository for Microsoft products (https://packages.microsoft.com) service.

 This guide outlines the configuration steps for adding a repository on your Linux system, so that you can then install and upgrade Microsoft Linux software using your distribution's standard package management tools.

-## Example Microsoft software supported on Linux by PMC
+## How to install Microsoft software using the Linux Packages Repository

-A few of the Microsoft products with Linux versions supported for install using the PMC service include:
+Each Microsoft product may require a slightly different installation process.
+See the associated product documentation for installing on Linux.
+A few of the Microsoft products with Linux versions supported for install using the Linux Packages Repository (package.microsoft.com) service include:

 - [.NET on Linux](/dotnet/core/install/linux)
 - [PowerShell on Linux](/powershell/scripting/install/installing-powershell-on-linux)